xDUDSSx/NodeShot/README.md

 * Current version includes:
 	* Buildings (mines, storages and connectors (that have nodes of either side) and turrets that shoot projectiles)

-	* Corruption, an abstract enemy creeping through the world
+	* Corruption/Creeper, an abstract enemy creeping through the world.
+Has basic behaviour and a rather complex generation and rendering system.
+Supports multiple layers and has differenty shaded textures for each one.

 	* Randomly generated terrain, ore spawning and terrain height.
 (Simplex noise gen)